-- Change the Reading Speed from the Reading toolbar. - Turn Speak as Typing on or off as a proofreading tool. - Show or hide certain toolbars. - Save toolbar(s) with a document. - Use annotations to embed helpful hints.
-See Creating and Working with Sticky Notes and Text Notes on page 77.
+- Change the Reading Speed from the Reading toolbar.

+- Turn Speak as Typing on or off as a proofreading tool.

+- Show or hide certain toolbars.

+- Save toolbar(s) with a document.

+- Use annotations to embed helpful hints.

 Selecting the Test Taking Toolbar